p3g/ux-ready/README.md

-# ux-ready
+# UX Ready
-A complete framework changing user experience for any web application
+A complete framework to transfigure user experience of any old web application for new IT era